Phoracantha semipunctata: Host determination

 There are various Eucalyptus species, which are regarded as most liable to P. semipunctata infestation.
-This consists of species such as Eucalyptus globulus, and Eucalyptus gomphocephala.
+This consists of species such as E. globulus, and E. gomphocephala.
 Other Eucalyptus species such as E. camaldulensis, and E. cladocalyx, display some degree of protection to these borer's attacks.
-However, species such as Eucalyptus torquata, Eucalyptus salmonophloia and Eucalyptus brockwayi, are classified as highly resistant to borer attacks.
+However, species such as E. torquata, E. salmonophloia and E. brockwayi, are classified as highly resistant to borer attacks.

 Mating

 There is a contrast between male and female adult Phoracantha semipunctata behaviour towards mating.
 Females are found typically slowly wandering around the external layer of bark of the larval hosts, seeking to find areas where they can potentially oviposit their eggs.
 During this process, female adults often stop to deposit eggs for a short period of time, before continuing wandering on the external layer of bark.
 Males on the other hand are constantly seeking a female to mate with, and depend upon antennal contact in order to detect female mates.
 Contrary to the slow movements of females on larval hosts, males travelled approximately 21% faster in comparison to females, and only stopped at the point of antennal contact with a female.
 From a trial conducted, adult P. semipunctata mating solely depend upon the ability of males to detect females to mate with.
 Upon male antennae contact, each interaction between male and female adults resulted in mating.

 Mating is conducted in periodical time intervals, where it can last for a few hours.
 Males will continue to be paired with the female gripping the female's elytra with their front legs, until the point of oviposition.
 After oviposition occurs, both females and males separate.
 Due to there being a male-dominated population within host trees, males will try to protect their female mate, often taking violent measures by taunting other males with their antennae and also through biting.
 This contributes to the reason why, adult males have typically damaged antennae and ligaments, in comparison to females.
 Over the lifetime of P. semipunctata, adult females may have multiple mates, especially within host trees where population density is large.